FarihaNK/CSC301-Project/README.md

 # CSC301-Project-AI service

-Before running: Make sure that all dependencies are installed (in Venv)
+Install all dependencies before you try to run this.
+Also paste the user-auth file (.js) inside your root user AuthService Before running: Make sure that all dependencies are installed (in Venv)
 1) Run app.py in ai-service
 2) Run simpleserver in ai-service ( to handle slack GET and POST requests)